 George was called "one of Omaha's most remarkable and liberal givers to charity."
-Trickling in from numerous sources, now that they were no longer bound to secrecy, was the news that he had given away thousands of dollars to people who came into his office (sometimes half a dozen or more in a day) and asked for help, regardless of ethnicity, beliefs or social status.
-George listened to their stories and then handed them gifts of \$10 to \$50 (\$300 to \$1500 in today's dollars), of which he never kept a record.
-He was the "county relief fund" on which mothers and children of men placed in the penitentiary depended, working with the court bailiff to anonymously provide money to families left without a breadwinner.
-He gave generously to most of the churches in the city and supplied the matching grant of \$25,000 (\$769,200 today) which was half the cost to Omaha University for its first home at 24th and Pratt.
+Trickling in from numerous sources, now that they were no longer bound to secrecy was the news that he had given away thousands of dollars simply to people who came in to his office (sometimes half a dozen or more in a day) and asked for help, regardless of ethnicity, beliefs, or social status.
+George listened to their stories and then handed them gifts of \$10 to \$50 of which he never kept a record.
+He was the "county relief fund" on which mothers and children of men placed in the penitentiary depended; working with the court bailiff to anonymously provide money to families left without a breadwinner.
+He gave generously to most of the churches in the city and supplied the matching grant of \$25,000, which was half the cost of Omaha University for its first home at 24th and Pratt.

-When the local relief committee was formed for the victims of the 1906 San Francisco earthquake, George Joslyn was the largest donor.
-When Ida Tilden, the first president of the YWCA, needed help, it was

-George who gave her \$5,000 (the equivalent of \$153,840 today), and again when Mrs. Tilden came to him about old people who needed a place to go, George donated five acres for what would become the Fontenelle Old People's Home.
-In 1909 George was also the major contributor to the new home of the Child Saving Institute, challenging fellow donors to triple his initial \$25,000 (\$769,200 today).
-In his will George gave endowment funds of 500 shares of Western Newspaper Union stock (more than \$1 million today) each to the Visiting Nurse Association, the Nebraska Humane Society, and the Fontenelle Old People's Home.
+When the local relief committee was formed for victims of the 1906 San Francisco Earthquake, George Joslyn was the largest donor.
+When Ida Tilden, the first president of the YWCA needed help, it was George who gave her \$5,000 (the equivalent of \$125,000 today) and again when Mrs. Tilden came to him about old people who needed a place to go, George donated 5 acres for what would become the Fontenelle Old People's Home.
+In 1909 George was also the major contributor to the new home of the Child Saving Institute, challenging fellow donors to triple his initial \$25,000 (more than \$650,000 today).
+In his will George gave endowment funds of 500 shares of Western Newspaper Union Stock (almost \$900,000 today) each to the Visiting Nurses Association, the Nebraska Humane Society, and the Fontenelle Old People's Home.
 The bulk of his massive estate he left to Sarah.

 George's trust in his "beloved wife" was not misplaced.
-Sarah Joslyn declared "the possession of great wealth is a great trust and obligation," but she was unobtrusive in her unstinting donation of time, financial support, material goods and the power of her name when she thought it could help.
+Sarah Joslyn declared "the possession of great wealth is a great trust and obligation," but she was unobtrusive in her unstinting donation of time, financial support, material goods, and the power of her name when she thought it could help.
 Like George, Sarah swore most of her beneficiaries to secrecy.
 Her idea of good meant good for all.
 She believed in making the world a better place for all living creatures.
-Sarah looked at her community on a daily basis and asked: are they treated well, do they have a place to live, clothes on their backs, shoes on their feet?
-Do they have schools, food to eat, and what do they have to feed their spirit?
+Sarah looked at her community on a daily basis and asked - are they treated well, do they have a place to live, clothes on their backs, shoes on their feet, do they have schools, food to eat, and what do they have to feed their spirit?